ddc-java-10/android-est/docs/index.md

 * A history button will be available for the user to have access to the species that had been already searched.

+## Persistent data

+* History of searched species

 ## Device or external services used

 * [IUCN Red List API](https://apiv3.iucnredlist.org/)
 * [Endangered Animals API](https://endangeredanimals.docs.apiary.io/#)